RTKConsortium/PCT/documentation/docs/getting_started.md

     --path . \
     --regexp proj....\\.mhd \
     --output recon.mhd \
-    --dimension=210,1,210 \
+    --size=210,1,210 \
     --verbose
 ```
-where `--geometry` is the geometry file generated above, `--path` is the path to the folder containing the projections, `--regexp` is a regular expression used to select the projection files, `--output` is the output file name, and `--dimension` is the size in voxels of the output image (here a 2D image, hence a size of 1 in the $y$ direction).
+where `--geometry` is the geometry file generated above, `--path` is the path to the folder containing the projections, `--regexp` is a regular expression used to select the projection files, `--output` is the output file name, and `--size` is the size in voxels of the output image (here a 2D image, hence a size of 1 in the $y$ direction).

 The resulting image can be visualized by any MHD image viewer, such as [vv](https://github.com/open-vv/vv).